 Advanced algorithms, machine learning (ML), and artificial intelligence (AI) are appearing across digital and technology sectors from healthcare to financial institutions, and in contexts ranging from voice-activated digital assistants, to traffic routing, identifying at-risk students, and getting purchase recommendations on various online platforms Embedded in new technologies like autonomous cars and smart phones to enable cutting edge features, AI is equally being applied to established industries such as agriculture and telecomm to increase accuracy and efficiency.
 Moving forward, machine learning is likely to be the foundation of many of the products and services in our daily lives, becoming unremarkable in much the same way that electricity faded from novelty to background during the industrialization of modern life 100 years ago.

 Understanding AI and its underlying algorithmic processes presents new challenges for privacy officers and others responsible for data governance in companies ranging from retailers to cloud service providers.
-In the absence of targeted legal or regulatory obligations, AI poses ntop story, ew ethical and practical challenges for companies that strive to maximize consumer benefits while preventing potential harms.
+In the absence of targeted legal or regulatory obligations, AI poses new ethical and practical challenges for companies that strive to maximize consumer benefits while preventing potential harms.